tsibley/warrant-vs-pycognito/README.md

 # Warrant vs. pyCognito

 Warrant and pyCognito are two Python libraries for talking to AWS Cognito.
-The latter is a fork of the former, and this repo is supporting material for comparing where they've diverged (at least as of this moment in time).
+The latter is a fork of the former, and this repo compares how they've diverged (at least as of this moment in time).

 The commit history in this repo detail how the source of each was transformed to make comparison more informative, as well as the git commit ids of the